 Half Fare Card: pay half the published fare for your particular journey

 With a scheduled boat service on both lakes, you can enjoy an outing on a motor-powered vessel or on an elegant, restored paddle-wheel steamboat.
 The turquoise Lake Brienz and neighbouring Lake Thun are situated in the spectacular mountain setting of the Bernese Oberland, each fed by pure alpine water coming down from the highest glaciers.

-Excellent dining facilities are available on the boats on both lakes, along with a well stocked bar and snacks.
+Excellent on board dining facilities are available on the boats on both lakes, along with a well stocked bar and snacks.
 Both lakes also offer themed events and round trip excursions (half or full day trips).
-All tickets for these trips can be purchased locally from either the local tourist office in resort, the local train station or direct at the boat stations.
+All tickets for these trips can be purchased locally from either the local tourist office in resort, the local train stations or directly at the boat stations.
 First class tickets allow you to access the upper decks, with fewer passengers and fantastic views.
 Some boats even have very comfortable cushioned seating in the exclusive first class decks.

 Cruises on Lake Thun

-In the midst of the Bernese Oberland, the true blue water of Lake Thun is surrounded by a fabulous mountain scenery and by the charming towns of Thun, Spiez and Interlaken.
+In the midst of the Bernese Oberland, the true blue water of Lake Thun is surrounded by fabulous mountain scenery and by the charming towns of Thun, Spiez and Interlaken.
 There are even lidos and bathing spots all around the lake which invite you to take a swim and cool off.
 There are popular paths along the lakeshore which lead from Thun to Hünibach or from Spiez to Faulensee.
-On the north side of the shore of the lake is the St. Jacobs trail.
-The trail also leads to the St. Beatus Cave.
+On the north side of the shore of the lake is the St. Jacobs trail, which also leads to the St. Beatus Cave.
 Several romantic castles and other historic buildings can be seen at the far end of the lake, near the city of Thun.
 If you have a day pass, you could step off the boat to visit one of the castles and enjoy a lakeside lunch before making your return journey.

 There are many different boat trips available on Lake Thun.
-You could enjoy a round trip or incorporate a cruise as part of an excursion up in to the mountains.
+You could experience a full round trip or incorporate a cruise as part of an excursion up in to the mountains.

 Cruises on Lake Brienz